Skip to main content

 VP Regulatory Affairs

 The FDA doesn’t accept ‘our AI model was confident.’
-Our agent simulates the reviewer’s response before you submit.
+Our agent stress-tests your brief the way a reviewer would, before you submit.

 FDA rejection scenario · guidance citation · section number · recommended remediation